 Resources for Educators

 Dr. Enright's pioneering work on forgiveness education with elementary school students is presented in the DVD, The Power of Forgiveness, available at www.amazon.com.
 His research in Belfast and central Milwaukee empirically demonstrates that teaching children to forgive in the classroom diminishes their excessive anger.
+This important work on diminishing anger in students is in the forgiveness education chapter in the second edition of Dr. Enright and Dr. Fitzgibbons' APA Book that has been retitled, Forgiveness Therapy: An Empirical Guide for Resolving Anger in Restoring Hope, Fall 2014.

 Selfishness and anger

 Conferences are offered for teachers, school psychologists and counselors, school administrators, students and parents groups on understanding and reducing anger in students and in the classroom.
 In these seminars one of the major sources of anger in young people is presented which is selfishness.
 Selfish students can be highly disruptive and draining to educators.
-The chapter on the selfish-angry child on this website can be helpful in understanding the problem of narcissism in the students and their parents, its origins primarily in permissive parenting and in the narcissistic culture, the virtues which can diminish this severe personality conflict and parental interventions.
+The chapter on the selfish-angry child on this website can be helpful in understanding the problem of selfishness in students and their parents, its origins primarily in permissive parenting and in the narcissistic culture, the virtues which can diminish this severe personality conflict and parental interventions.

 A Wall Street Journal article, Trophy Kids Go to Work, on this topic in the fall of 2008 related that a Boston-based consultant was coaching a group of college students for job interviews and she asked them how they believe employers view them.
 She gave them a clue, telling them that the word she was looking for begins with the letter "e."
 One young man shouted out, "excellent."
 Other students chimed in with "enthusiastic" and "energetic."
 Not even close.
 The correct answer, she said, is "entitled."
-"Huh?" the students responded, surprised and even hurt to think that managers are offended by their highfalutin opinions of themselves, www.online.wsj.com/article/SB122455219391652725.html.
+"Huh?" the students responded, surprised and even hurt to think that managers are offended by their high falutin opinions of themselves, www.online.wsj.com/article/SB122455219391652725.html.

 Grade Inflation and Selfishness